Winner Takes It All: Training Performant RL Populations for Combinatorial Optimization: Time-performance Tradeoff

 \section{Time-performance Tradeoff}

-We present on Figure~\ref{appendix:fig:time_pareto} a comparison of the time-performance Pareto front between \methodname and POMO as we vary respectively the population size and the amount of stochastic sampling. \methodname consistently provides better performance for a fixed number of trajectories.
-Strikingly, in some environments like TSP100, TSP125, TSP150, CVRP150 and KP100, matching \methodname's performance by increasing the number of stochastic samples does not appear tractable.
+We present in figure~\ref{appendix:fig:time_pareto} a comparison of the time-performance Pareto front between \methodname and POMO as we vary respectively the population size and the amount of stochastic sampling. \methodname consistently provides better performance for a fixed number of trajectories.
+Strikingly, in almost every setting, matching \methodname's performance by increasing the number of stochastic samples does not appear tractable.